All Episodes

 And release the arms.

-We're gonna go into a deep squat.
+We're going to go into a deep squat.

 Oh, you're really going low.